cnadler86/micropython-camera-API/README.md

 ### Convert image to another format

-You can either convert the image with the capture method directly passing the desired output format:
+You can either convert the image with the `capture` method directly passing the desired output format:
 ```python
 img_rgb888 = cam.capture(PixelFormat.RGB888) #capture image as configured (e.g. JPEG), convert it to RGB888 and return the converted image
 ```
-Or you can first capture the image and then convert the captured image to the desired PixelFormat with the convert method.
+Or you can first capture the image and then convert it to the desired PixelFormat with the `convert` method.
-Doing so you can have both, the raw and the converted image.
+Doing so you can have both, the captured and the converted image.
+Note that more memory will be used.
 ```python
 img = cam.capture()
 img_rgb888 = cam.convert(PixelFormat.RGB888) #converts the last captured image to RGB888 and returns the converted image
 ```

+Convertion supported
+- from JPEG to RGB565
+- to RGB888 in general
+- to JPEG in gerenal (use the `set_quality` method to set the desired JPEG quality)

 ### Camera reconfiguration